• Products

 • Neighbors

-Next, gather info on your clients’ interests, including:
+Next, gather information on your clients’ interests, including:

 • Important dates: birthdays, weddings, anniversaries, etc.